arythmetics/speech-to-text-gpt/readme.md

 s2gpt is a rust based CLI application for communicating with ChatGPT using your voice.
 Voice transcription is specifically done locally to avoid having .wav files of people's voices in far flung server farms.

 ## Running locally
-Setting this up to run locally requires a .env file, a redis docker container, and Rust.
+Setting this up to run locally requires a .env file, a redis docker container, and Rust. *Make sure to run this on a machine that has access to your mic*

 1. Create the .env file and add the following variables:
     PICO_ACCESS_KEY=[value]